 Greetings from Director

-I sincerely ask for your continued support and cooperation.
+We thank for your continued support and guidance to our institute.

 RIEB (Research Institute for Economics and Business Administration)